 A study from the department of the nutritional sciences university of Connecticut, US revealed that a person who consumes 3 eggs daily may experience more of an increase in good cholesterol than someone who eats the same amount of egg substitute.

 Q: How many eggs can I consume in a day?

 - The UK national health service says there’s no recommended limit.

 - The American journal of clinical nutrition suggests a maximum of 12 eggs per week.

 - The national heart foundation of Australia limits it to 6 or 7 eggs a week (1 daily)

-Regardless of the number, the message is clear that eggs are of nutritional value and it is safe and healthy to eat eggs.
+Regardless of the number, the message is clear: eggs are of nutritional value and it is safe and healthy to eat.
 We hope that this article has helped you solve some myths regarding eggs and you will give them their rightful place on your plate.